Personalized Federated Distillation Assisted Vehicle Edge Caching Strategy: System Model

 \subsection{System Scenario}

-We consider a highway system scenario as illustrated in Fig. \ref{system model}, where the vehicle edge computing network consists of three layers: a macro base station (MBS), RSUs, and vehicles.
-Each RSU $r = 1, 2, \ldots, R$ is connected to the MBS via a reliable wired link, and vehicles $i = 1, 2, \ldots, I$ are located within the coverage area of the RSUs.
+We consider a highway system scenario as illustrated in Fig. \ref{system model}, where the vehicle edge computing network consists of three layers: MBS, RSUs, and vehicles.
+Each RSU $r = 1, 2, \ldots, R$ is connected to the MBS via a reliable wired link.
+Each vehicle $i = 1, 2, \ldots, I$ is located within the coverage area of the RSU and has a corresponding VU.
 Each vehicle has its own local data $d_i$, and is equipped with a communication module, a distillation module, and locally pre-trained encoder and decoder networks.
 The speed of each vehicle follows an independent and identically distributed truncated Gaussian distribution.
-Let $V_i^r$ denote the speed of vehicle $i$ under $r$-th RSU, then the probability density function $f({V_{i}^r})$ of $V_i^r$ is expressed as \cite{2021cache}
+Let $V_i^r$ denote the speed of vehicle $i$ under $r$-th RSU, then the probability density function $f({V_{i}^r})$ of $V_i^r$ is expressed as \cite{2021cache} where $V_{max}$ and $V_{min}$ are the maximum and minimum speed thresholds of the vehicle, and $erf(\frac{{{V_i^r} - \mu }}{{\sigma \sqrt 2 }})$ is the Gaussian error function with mean $\mu$ and variance $\sigma^{2}$.